 Friends & Family, Personal Savings

 This type of investors are very helpful for initial stage.
 Your family members, relatives, friends or colleague may give you the initial money that you need to start the business.
 These investors are easy to convince since they already know you.
 However, they may not be able to provide you lot of money, maybe around $20K or so.
 Many times they can give you money without any equity.
 If you have to give equity for this money, you have to be very careful.
 You should make sure you have some sort of written agreement which describes what value they will get if your startup become popular.
 You should be careful about mixing business with family/friend, if things don’t go well, it can affect your business and relationship.

 Pitching competition is an opportunity to present your business idea in front of investors and corporate partners at a scheduled event.
 You can represent your company in pitching competition and get investment into your business.
-You should find nearby pitching competition events and apply to join the event.
-Several organisations organise startup pitching competition every year and they offer free entry or paid entry at a nominal cost for startup to present their idea.
-A Pitch with clear business plan will help you to win the competition and get possible investment, media exposure as well as potential strategic partnership.
-There are so many startup competition are scheduled in 2019 to join.
+You should find nearby pitching competition events and apply them to join the event.
+Several organizations organize startup pitching competitions every year and they offer free entry or paid entry at a nominal cost for a startup to present their idea.
+A Pitch with a clear business plan will help you to win the competition and get possible investment, media exposure as well as a potential strategic partnership.
+There are so many startup competitions is scheduled in 2019 to join.
 Some of them are below: